 Consumer opinions, behavior, and potential confusion are key issues in Lanham Act litigation and TTAB proceedings.
 Ms. Harper develops surveys and analyze these issues in relation to trademark or trade dress infringement, dilution, secondary meaning, and genericness or descriptiveness.
 She uses only the most advanced online survey platform methods: representative panels, various question types and formats, real-time results, advanced rotation/randomization, quota building, skip and display logic, audio/video/image capabilities, and advanced screening and analytics capabilities.

 Ms. Harper also provides rebuttal surveys and reports.

-Thorough review and response to an opposing expert’s survey work is a critical component of a successful rebuttal strategy.
+A thorough review and response to an opposing expert’s survey work is a critical component of any successful rebuttal strategy.
 Ms. Harper provides guidance on how to approach the opposing counsel’s evidence in order to make a strong, effective rebuttal, including crafting effective critiques or constructing rebuttal surveys.